Face Ache – Rhyl school punk band (c2001), feat; Spikey Cat (drms). Later called Kneejerk.

-Fractures, The – punk band from Rhyl area 1977 feat; Dimmo (voc) (also roadied for The Toilets), Sara Sugarman (drms) (now a big name film producer).
+The Fractures – punk band from Rhyl area 1977 feat; Dimmo (voc) (also roadied for The Toilets), Sara Sugarman (drms) (now a film producer in California).
 Played the 1520 club.
 Dimmo is now a security guard in Rhyl.
 More info req’d.

 Frank’s Dad – Colwyn Bay blues-rock band 1991-98 formed by ex-4Q vocalist Cumi Pants who became the drummer, & ex-4Q guitarist Gumption Liquid, Nick Williams (bass) (brother of ex-4Q drummer, Matt Vinyl) & Ads (voc).
 Became well known locally for their orig material & Gumpsh’s unique, yet superb guitar style.
 Making their only vinyl app on the Secrets of Sound 7″ EP in 1994.
 They did rel a cassette LP Walkin’ The Dog which caused more of a stir as it feat local tramp Frank’s dad on the sleeve than the music.
 Identifying their problem as the vocalist they traded Ads in for the dreadlocks of Brahmah & it immediately paid off with good feedback from gigs.
 A demo was recorded at Rockcliffe feat Brahmah’s vocals with the songs Give The Man a Gun, Emptyness & the excellent By My Side, showing great promise for the band.
 Unfortunately the new vocalist & Cumi never saw eye to eye & the unit lasted a couple of years until the band fizzled out. (see also Alien Matter, Wild Mornings, The Affliction, Deadlight Spiral, Courteous Thief).